3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Introduction

-In summary, our \datasetname{} significantly advances the evaluation of 3D spatial reasoning capabilities by manually annotating 2,100 visual question-answer pairs on natural images from MS-COCO~\cite{lin2014microsoft} and 672 on multi-view synthetic images.
-We annotate diverse and open-vocabulary entities and adopt key designs to enable a robust and thorough evaluation that cannot be done with existing datasets.
-We benchmark a wide variety of open-sourced and proprietary LMMs and study their 3D spatial reasoning capabilities \wrt different types of 3D awareness.
-We further analyze the robustness of 3D spatial reasoning capabilities \wrt common and uncommon camera 6D viewpoints and study a range of LMMs with different visual encoder designs.
+Our \datasetname{} significantly advances the evaluation of 3D spatial reasoning abilities and provide valuable findings and insights about the future development of LMMs.
+We benchmark a wide variety of open-sourced and proprietary LMMs on \datasetname{} and study their 3D spatial reasoning abilities \wrt different types of 3D awareness.
+We further investigate how various visual encoder designs and scaling of language model sizes can benefit 3D spatial reasoning abilities.
+Moreover, with the paired images in \datasetname-\lstinline{synthetic}, we analyze the robustness of 3D spatial reasoning abilities \wrt uncommon camera 6D viewpoints.
+Lastly, by analyzing failure modes of state-of-the-art LMMs, we highlight limitations of current LMMs and discuss possible future improvements.
 Experimental results on different splits of our \datasetname{} provide valuable findings and insights that will benefit future research on 3D spatially intelligent LMMs.